juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 Silence reigned in the room, interrupted only by the thoughtful hammering of Markus' fingers against his desk.
 Revian looked up and noticed that Markus was evaluating them all with a piercing gaze.
 After a minute passed, the silence was broken by Senior Brother Markus, "Okay.
 I will let you go through with this experiment on a condition."

-Four pairs of eager eyes honed in on Markus, causing the boy to shift backward uncomfortably in response.
+Four pairs of eager eyes honed in on Markus, causing the boy to shift backwards uncomfortably in response.
 "Alright, alright!
 Let's not get your hopes up, because things could still not go our way..."

-Markus' face contorted as he considered something internally, before he gestured for the group to get up and follow him.
+Markus' face contorted as he considered something internally before he gestured for the group to get up and follow him.
 Seeing as this was their last option, they walked behind him with the proposal in hand.
 The group travelled from Markus' classroom all the way to the recreation hall, where they realized just who their target was.

 "What brings you to these necks of the woods?"
 Senior Sister Marie said jokingly while relaxing her back into her chair.